sigridjineth/sigridjineth/README.md

 👋 Hi!
 Welcome to my GitHub place for those who pass by as a stranger or my acquiantance.

-I am a junior-level software developer specializing in web backend and core engineering (but not limited to), pursuing a foundation in mathematics degree in college degree program in Seoul, South Korea.
+I am a junior-level software engineer specializing in web backend and core engineering (but not limited to), pursuing a foundation in mathematics degree in college degree program in Seoul, South Korea.
 My keen interest in large language model (LLM) system architecture and developing zero-knowledge (ZK) circuits sets me apart using Golang and Rust.

 In addition to the technical prowess, I enjoy writing educational materials and engaging in public speaking and technical writing to help fellow developers gain an understanding of software concepts.